TimMikeladze/gist-database/README.md

 1. This is **not** a replacement for a **production database!** Do not store data that you cannot afford to lose.
 If it's important, use the proper database solution for your problem.
 1. This is not intended for **high write** scenarios.
 You will be rate limited by the GitHub API.
 This is package is intended for **low write**, **low concurrency** scenarios.
-1. The maximum size of a provided object is approximately 0.99 mb.
+1. The maximum size that a value can be is approximately 0.99 mb.
 This is also the maximum size of the main database gist.
 In the future, this limit could be increased to 10mb with some additional packing logic.
-This brings me to the next point.